shunty-gh/AdventOfCode2020/README.md

 $> dotnet run -- -days 1 3 16
 ```

-The ```--``` is needed on the command line to indicate to the `dotnet run` command that further parameters should be passed to the compiled code rather than processed by the dotnet command.
+The ```--``` may be needed on the command line to indicate to the `dotnet run` command that further parameters should be passed to the compiled code rather than processed by the dotnet command.

-#### Build with older dotnet core
+### Build with older dotnet core
-It is (probably) possible to build and run all the code using the older Dotnet Core 3.1 SDK.
+It may be possible to build and run all the code using the older Dotnet Core 3.1 SDK.
 Replace
 ```
 <TargetFramework>net5.0</TargetFramework>